Factbox: Where do Trump and Biden stand on tech policy issues?

-(Reuters) - U.S. President Donald Trump on Wednesday threatened to regulate or shut down social media companies, a day after Twitter Inc (TWTR.N) for the first time added a fact-checking label to some of his tweets about mail-in ballots.

-The regulation of big technology companies including Facebook Inc (FB.O) and Alphabet Inc’s (GOOGL.O) Google has been a hot button issue ahead of the U.S. presidential election on Nov.
+(Reuters) - The regulation of big technology companies including Facebook Inc and Alphabet Inc’s Google has been a hot button issue ahead of the U.S. presidential election on Nov.
 3.

 Here is a look at the stances of Republican President Trump and his likely Democratic opponent, Joe Biden, on some key tech policy issues:

-Biden, who was vice president during the Silicon Valley-friendly administration of President Barack Obama, has criticized Facebook and other tech giants during his campaign and proposed a minimum federal tax aimed at companies like Amazon.com Inc (AMZN.O).

-Trump, who has mixed relationships with tech companies, regularly bashing Amazon and its chief executive, Jeff Bezos, but meeting with Apple Inc’s (AAPL.O) Tim Cook, has said “there is something going on in terms of monopoly” when asked about big tech firms.

-The Trump administration is conducting a wide-ranging antitrust probe into major tech companies, but both he and Biden have stopped short of calling for the firms to be broken up.
+The Trump administration is conducting a wide-ranging antitrust probe into major tech companies, but both he and Biden have stopped short of calling for the companies to be broken up.

 Biden has said dismantling companies like Facebook was “something we should take a really hard look at.”